Victoria Beckham (album): Critical reception

+Victoria Beckham received mixed-to-negative reviews by music critics, with criticism going towards Beckham's vocals, the songwriting, and the production.
+In retrospective reviews of solo albums by the Spice Girls however, Victoria Beckham has received positive reception, with some feeling that the album was overtly criticized and has been regarded as one of the best solo albums by a Spice Girl.
+Jacqueline Hodges from BBC Music described the album as "a mish-mash affair of gushy sentiment and wishy-washy RnB" whilst NME called the album "a new low in shameless pop slaggery".
+Hot Press editor Phil Udell noted that "Beckham's thin voice is buried amongst a studio creation that hints at R&B, garage and dance styling without taking it anywhere too radical."
+The South Wales Echo noted that Beckham's vocals were better than expected but that there were no "exceptional" tracks on the album.
+In a more positive review, Matthew Chisling from Allmusic wrote: "this collection of over-produced yet strong songs is a pleasantly enjoyable set."

 Chart performance

-Victoria Beckham faced a chart battle during the album's release week with Kylie Minogue's Fever.
+Victoria Beckham faced a chart battle during the album's release week with Kylie Minogue's eighth studio album Fever.
 Both singers had previously faced a battle in the singles' chart, when their singles were released on the same day.
 However, Beckham's album debuted at number ten on the UK Albums Chart on 13 October 2001, whilst Minogue's album topped the charts.
 Victoria Beckham charted for three weeks on the chart.
-As of January, 2020 the album has sold 54,000 copies overall in the United Kingdom.
-After Being Victoria Beckham, an official documentary that aired in March 2002, the album re-entered the UK Albums Chart at number sixty-seven.
+By January 2020, the album had sold 54,000 copies overall in the United Kingdom.
+After the documentary Being Victoria Beckham aired in March 2002, the album re-entered the UK Albums Chart at number sixty-seven.